 Can I eat or drink at my bench?

-No, food is not permitted on your bench.
+No!
+Food is not permitted on your bench.
 Should you want beverages, such as tea, coffee, or soft drinks, make sure they are in spill-proof containers to prevent accidental damage to personal and workshop property.
 We are not responsible for any damage should beverages spill onto your work or personal property or that of other students.
 There is an outside area in which you can eat or you can walk just a few short blocks to downtown to grab a bite.
 Do not put food containers or wrappers in your waste basket next to your bench; this tends to attract unwanted pests.

 Do I have to sweep every day?

 We expect you will make every effort to keep your personal space free of debris.
 Debris includes wood shavings, garbage, and personal items not being used for work.
 We appreciate every student pitching-in to sweep and remove any unwanted debris at the end of each workday to help prepare for the following day.

 Can I use my iPad and cell phone in the workshop?

 Each pod of benches is equipped with a charging station for electronic items.
 However, to prevent any distractions during the workday, please mute cell phones.
 Headphones and earbuds are permitted provided they do not restrict audible instructions from your instructor.
 All personal calls must be taken outside the building to prevent disruption.